crescolincs/engineering-manufacturing/content/_index.md

      body: >-
            - Lincolnshire’s central Great Britain location (north-south) enables fast access by road to the UK’s major manufacturing centres and markets.

-           - The ports of Immingham and Grimsby are the UK’s largest by tonnage, offering diverse cargo handling capabilities and global seafreight connectivity.
+           - The ports of Immingham and Grimsby are amongst the UK’s largest by tonnage, offering diverse cargo handling capabilities and global seafreight connectivity.

-           - Airports accessible within 2 hours include East Midlands (the UK’s no.2 air cargo hub), Leeds-Bradford and Birmingham.
-Within Lincolnshire, Humberside Airport’s Amsterdam Schiphol feeder service (KLM/SkyTeam) enables onward passenger connections to 800 global destinations.
+           - Airports accessible within 2 hours include East Midlands (the UK’s no.2 air cargo hub), Birmingham and Leeds-Bradford.
+Within Lincolnshire, Humberside Airport’s Amsterdam Schiphol hub-feeder service enables access to hundreds of global destinations.

            - Lincolnshire’s major ports are freight-rail connected.
 For business travellers, London is accessible by rail from Lincoln in less than 2 hours.

      ctatext: about Lincolnshire’s location and transport connectivity
-support:
-  display: true
-  bgcolor: '#252159'
-  heading: Support for Your Engineering & Manufacturing Sector Business Investment
-  image: green-grad.png
-  lead: >-
-      Working together, Invest Lincolnshire and our partner organisations, including local authorities, education providers and businesses, provide dedicated support to ensure a ‘soft landing’ for companies locating and investing in Lincolnshire.
-  ctatext: about support for investing businesses from Invest Lincolnshire

 companylogos:
   display: true
   heading: Home to Leading Advanced Engineering and Manufacturing Businesses